2020 Financial Literacy Month Calendar

 Where: Washington, D.C.

-April is National Financial Literacy Month!
-Check local college, university, library, and financial institutions for a schedule of free financial literacy events, conferences, and courses.
-Online financial literacy lessons are another great option, especially if events in your area are lacking.
+April is National Financial Literacy Month.
+Although in-person events may be canceled due to COVID-19, there are still digital offerings to stay connected.
+Check college, university, library, and financial institutions for a schedule of free financial literacy webinars, conferences, and courses.
+Online financial literacy lessons are another great option, especially if you’re practicing social distancing.

 And be sure to advocate for increased financial literacy programming all year long!

-Are you hosting or do you know of a financial literacy event in April?
-Let’s spread the word on Twitter at @OppUniversity.
+Are you hosting or do you know of a virtual financial literacy event?
+Spread the word @OppUniversity.